Movies

 The Godfather

 Power, family, and the corruption that comes from believing you can keep them separate.
-The transition from Michael's idealism to his cold pragmatism is the most important arc in American cinema.
+Michael's shift from idealism to cold pragmatism is the central arc of American cinema.

 Pulp Fiction